BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 1. To Say Hello

-Whether you find yourself awakened by the touch of your cat’s cold nose, or the sound of them sniffling your face don’t be alarmed.
+Whether you find yourself awakened by the touch of your cat’s wet nose, or the sound of them sniffling your face don’t be alarmed.
 Just like most people use a handshake or a cheek to cheek kiss to greet each other, so do cats, but in their own way.
 I’ve noticed that my cats might sniff my face as soon as I’m awake in the morning, and then go on with their day.

 As mentioned before, cats have glands on their face so when they greet another familiar cat in the wild, they sniff each other’s faces and butts.
 In most cases, cats that are friendly with each other will finish their greeting with some face rubs and allogrooming.
 So, by smelling us, licking us, and rubbing against us our kitties recognize our scent and it’s basically their way of greeting us.